Pornographic film actor: Discrimination

 Porn actors have spoken out about discrimination they face due to their work, including being denied banking services and being fired from other jobs.
 Lana Rhoades and others faced difficulty when renting or buying a home.
-On numerous occasions, banks refused to open or close the accounts of porn actors.
+On numerous occasions, banks closed or refused to open the accounts of porn actors.
 Chanel Preston was among those whose bank account was closed due to her profession.

 Porn actors also face discrimination from social media websites.
 Around 200 performers and models signed a letter to Facebook saying that their Instagram accounts were closed unfairly.
 Many say that they are being held to a different standard than mainstream celebrities.
 More than 1,300 performers claimed that their accounts have been deleted by Instagram's content moderators for violations of the site's community standards, despite not showing any nudity or sex.
 They claim that famous celebrities are allowed to be much more explicit on their accounts than porn stars or sex workers without getting sanctioned.

 Over 100 platforms, including banks, payment processors, social media websites and hotels have been accused of discriminating against sex workers.